madsr2d2/OS/challenge/os_milestone1/README.md

 ### hashTable.c

-- Implementation function prototypes contained in `hashTable.h`.
+- Implementation of function prototypes contained in `hashTable.h`.